battle-tactics-strategies

 Historical Accounts

 Outside the manuals, scattered references appear in chronicles of castle sieges and raids.
-During the 1581 assault on the Iga province—the traditional home of many ninja clans—defenders used smoke to confound Oda Nobunaga’s forces.
-A memoir from that campaign notes that "the mountains were full of smokes that hid the enemy and blinded our scouts."
-Such accounts, though sparse, align with the tactics described in the manuals.
+During the 1581 assault on Iga province, defenders used smoke to confound Oda Nobunaga’s forces.
+A memoir from that campaign notes: "The mountains were full of smokes that hid the enemy and blinded our scouts."
+The Kōmyō Bunko records a 1565 incident in Mino province where a ninja ambushed a samurai patrol by throwing a handful of ash mixed with ground glass into their eyes, killing three before escaping.
+While sparse, these accounts align with manual tactics.
+Archaeological evidence is limited due to the perishable nature of the materials, but small ceramic smoke pots have been found at Iga Ueno sites, dated to the late 16th century.

 Legacy and Modern Influence